Will946/12V-Motor-Driver/README.md

 ## Intended Use in a Larger System

-This board is designed as a repeatable unit — multiple instances can be deployed in parallel, each independently controlled via its own J2 connector, while sharing a common 12V and 3.3V distribution through J3/J6.
+This board is designed as a repeatable unit, multiple instances can be deployed in parallel, each independently controlled via its own J2 connector, while sharing a common 12V and 3.3V distribution through J3/J6.
 This allows a single microcontroller to drive many motor channels (4 GPIOs per board) without needing per-board enable/standby management.

-## Manufacturing Notes

-- Designed for fabrication at JLCPCB (or equivalent), standard 2-layer (or more) FR4 PCB.
-- SSOP-24, 0.65mm lead pitch package — verify footprint pad pitch against datasheet dimensions regardless of footprint source (DigiKey vs. LCSC libraries may differ cosmetically but should match electrically if pitch and body width are correct).
-- All SMD components are reflow-solderable (paste + hot plate/oven compatible).